palmdrop/dwm/README.md

 * tagall - tag all visible clients with the specified tag.
 Also added "tagandviewall" for tagging all visible clients and viewing that tag simultaneously.
 * swaptags - swap the currently visible tags with a selected one.
 Also added swapandviewtags, to simultaneously swap and view the target tag.
 * conditionalfunction - function for executing one function if the focused client is in a specific state, and another function if the client is in another state.
 Here, it's used for changing m-/c-facts if the client is in tiled mode and move the client if it's floating.
 "CONDITIONAL" macro can be used to more easily use this functionality (NOTE: Experimental, probably won't work for Client fields that are not integers).

-# Keybinds
-See config.def.h.
-Although they are quite personal and probably not sensible to other people.

 # Other
 My build depends on a bunch of personal scripts.
 Those scripts can be found here: https://github.com/palmdrop/dots